syegulalp/Akilang/whats-next.md

 This is a short list of things I'm going to be working on, in rough order of attempt.

-* Some form of tracing of object scopes, so that heap allocated objects can be passed freely around and deallocated intelligently. (*In progress.*)
+* Some form of tracing of object scopes, so that heap allocated objects can be passed freely around and deallocated intelligently.
+Originally this consisted of static analysis, but I'm going to use a refcounting system at runtime for now instead. (*In progress.*)

 * Methods for dynamically allocating and manipulating strings.
 Right now all strings are statically allocated as globals at runtime. (*In progress.*)